ovh/venom/executors/web/README.md

 * timeout (default: `180`): Timeout in seconds
 * debug (default: `false`): Boolean, enabling/disabling the debug mode of the web driver (Deprecated - use logLevel instead)
 * proxy: Proxy to use to query web site (Format: `[server]:[port]`)
 * headless (default: `false`): Boolean, enabling/disabling the headless mode of the web driver.
-Usefull to integrate tool in CI/CD pipeline
+Useful to integrate the tool in a CI/CD pipeline
 * detach (default: `false`): Boolean, enabling/disabling the detach mode of the web driver
-* logLevel (default: `false`): Define log level of client, severals values possibles:
+* logLevel (default: `false`): Define log level of client, several possible values:
   * `ERROR`: In this mode, you can see errors
-  * `WARN`: In this mode, you can see warning
+  * `WARN`: In this mode, you can see warnings
   * `INFO`: In this mode, you can see all methods called
   * `DEBUG`: In this mode, you can see all interactions between web driver and browser
 * binaryPath: Binary path of browser, if path is not defined, use default path